Code-Institute-Submissions/ciaran-toner-code-devs.io/README.md

  ## Future features I would like to add.

   * Implement a back end technology to enable email sign up & the ability to comment on blogs & share to social media.
-  * Implement a server-side rendering to retrieve the popular articles; possibly CSS tricks or other great resources.
+  * Implement a server-side rendering to retrieve popular articles the site and maybe other; possibly CSS tricks or other great sites.

 # Technologies used